College of Nursing Accomplishments

-- Ensured involvement of faculty and staff in MUSC Imagine 2020 and in the new Strategic Plan working groups for 2025.
+- Ensure involvement of faculty and staff in MUSC Imagine 2020 and in the new Strategic Plan working groups for 2025.

 - Hosted the 9th Annual Janelle Othersen Lecture Series, with national speaker, Dr. Rumay Alexander, President of the National League for Nursing and past Chief Diversity Officer and Associate Vice Chancellor of the University of North Carolina at Chapel Hill.

-- Ranked 6th in the US News & World Report for online graduate nursing programs (in the top 10 ranking in the past 6 years).
+- Ranked 14th in the US News & World Report for online graduate nursing programs.

-- Achieved a 91.75% NCLEX-RN pass rate for the 2018 calendar year per the National Council of State Boards of Nursing National Council.
+- Achieved a 96.97% NCLEX-RN pass rate 4th Quarter for 2019 per the National Council of State Boards of Nursing National Council.

 - Achieved a 100% pass rate for the Adult Gerontology Nurse Practitioner (AGNP) and 97% for the Family Nurse Practitioner (FNP) from the American Academy of Nurse Practitioner Certification Program (AANPCP) and a 100% pass rate for A/GNP and FNP certification from the American Nurses Credentialing Center (ANCC), exceeding national pass rates for the A/GNP and FNP certification examinations.

-- Applied for and awarded second Health Resources and Services Administration (HRSA) funding for Year 3 of the Advanced Nursing Education Workforce (ANEW) program grant providing stipends to 18 primary care Advanced Practice Registered Nurse (APRN) MSN/DNP students.
+- Awarded second Health Resources and Services Administration (HRSA) funding for Year 3 of the Advanced Nursing Education Workforce (ANEW) program grant providing stipends to 18 primary care Advanced Practice Registered Nurse (APRN) MSN/DNP students.
 HRSA ANEW work continued with:

 - Completed implementation of telehealth curriculum scaffolded throughout the plan of study.